-Conversely, the horizontal grills take vast space because of their horizontal orientation.
-They need more space to stand so you’ll have to set out a chunk of your real estate for them.
+Conversely, the horizontal grills take up vast space because of their horizontal orientation.
+They need more space to stand, so you’ll have to set out a chunk of your real estate for them.

 4. Meat Flavor

-When it comes to the meat flavor, the horizontal smokers have an upper hand.
+When it comes to meat flavor, horizontal smokers have the upper hand.

 While the vertical grills are perfect for high-heat searing and grilling, they can’t match the pellet smokers.

-A pellet smoker can cook food slowly and at low temperatures.
+A pellet smoker can simmer food and at low temperatures.
 That and the better smoke infusion provide a classic BBQ flavor.

-I find horizontal smoker’s meat to be more flavorful, tastes juicier, and is moist inside, and crispy outside.
+I find horizontal smoker’s meat to be more flavorful, taste juicier, and moist inside and crispy outside.

 Of course, depending on your taste preferences, some find the horizontal smoker’s meat a bit jerky and lacking the consistency that comes with a vertical smoker.

-Nonetheless, I found that practice is necessary if you want to get perfection with any smoker.
+Nonetheless, I found that practice is necessary if you want to achieve perfection with any smoker.

 5. Energy Efficiency